 Drop the Guilt, Not the Ground Rules

-As a parent, we must realize our children’s behavior is not always a direct reflection of our parenting.
+As parents, we must realize our children’s behavior is not always a direct reflection of our parenting.
 I know it is hard to remember this as we are being judged by those who are passing by our screaming child in the grocery store, but our children are people with freewill.
 We must remember this.

-We can teach our children but it is up to them what they do with that teaching.
+We can teach our children, but it is up to them what they do with that teaching.
 So stop the self-inflicted guilt trip.

 That said, we are the parents.
 We have to develop steady rules that our kids can follow and know that they will be the same in each situation.
 This is not being “mean” but teaching good behavior.
 Consistency is key in this situation.